DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 - It is, in fact, amazing how Gallium and [Graphite][GraPKL] are virtually the same layout, albeit developed independently!
 - I like that Gallium has J and a symbol in the same positions as Colemak's top row.
 - Some bigrams like `SC`, albeit same-finger, are nicely altable on Gallium.
-- Both Bryson and I favor the v2/"Rowstag" version, used in the BaseLayout.
-Getting to the Colstag version is a simple remap.
+- Both Bryson and I favor the v2-"Rowstag" version, used in the BaseLayout.
+Getting to the "Colstag" version is a simple remap.
-- The `PHY` trigram is better alt-fingerable on the Rowstag version.
+- The `PHY` trigram is better alt-fingerable on the "Rowstag" version.
 - For more info, see [the Gallium repo on GitHub][GalGit].
 <br>

 ![Gallium Angle-ANSI help image](./Gallium_ANS-A_EPKL.png)

-_The Gallium "v2" layout using the Angle mod, on an ANSI keyboard_
+_The Gallium v2-"Rowstag" layout using the Angle mod, on an ANSI keyboard_
 <br>

 - The question of whether Q-X or X-Q works best for the two bottom-left positions, is discussed below.